 If you dream of your business expanding worldwide, that’s exactly what EOR is designed for.
 It facilitates global expansion by eradicating the need for a local entity in the foreign country, a process that consumes time, effort, and money.

 Thanks to this employment arrangement, you pass on the logistics to the EOR who becomes responsible for negotiating complex international employment laws and negotiations.
-They empower you to tap into the international talent pool.
+They empower you to tap into the global talent pool.

 Speed and Flexibility